Banerjee-Joy/pwskills_assignment/README.md

-# pwskills_assignment
+# Pwskills_assignment
-# all the assignments and projects learned in Data Science Masters
+# All the assignments and projects learned in Data Science Masters